Other Electronic Waste Management ResourcesAgency: Environmental Quality

 - Federal Electronics Challenge (FEC).
 The FEC is a new voluntary partnership program that encourages federal facilities and agencies to: Purchase greener electronic products.
 Reduce impacts of electronic products during use.
 Manage obsolete electronics in an environmentally safe way.
 This site contains useful tools for any large organization or government to use to make their use of electronics (computers, cell phones, etc.) more environmentally friendly.

-- Greenpeace Guide to Greener Electronics, 3d Edition.
-This guide, "ranks leading mobile and PC manufacturers on their global policies and practice on eliminating harmful chemicals and on taking responsibility for their products once they are discarded by consumers. "
+- Greenpeace Guide to Greener Electronics.
+This guide, "ranks leading mobile and PC manufacturers on their global policies and practice on eliminating harmful chemicals and on taking responsibility for their products once they are discarded by consumers."

 International Association of Electronics Recyclers.
 This trade association offers many member benefits as well as providing a searchable on-line database for finding electronic recyclers, manufacturers and other companies related to the electronics industry.